droundy/fac/README.md

 ## Build and install

+The easy way to get fac is to first install rust on your computer, and then to type

+    cargo install fac

+## Build and install from a git clone

-To build fac (assuming you have just cloned fac, and do not have an older version of fac) just run
+To build fac (and its documentation) just run

     cargo build

 This should build fac on an x86-64 linux system that has rust installed.
-You may be able to use build-freebsd.sh to build on freebsd (but it is likely bit-rotted).
 You can then build an optimized version by running

     target/debug/fac fac